 First, some Goggle-eyed Gobies (Boleophthalmus boddarti).

-And then a few Giant Mudskippers (Periophthalmodon schlosseri).
+Then a few Giant Mudskippers (Periophthalmodon schlosseri).

 Here are both species of mudskippers with a fiddler crab, the other most common resident of the mudflats:

-A few other neat things on the river include terns:
+Other neat things on the river include terns:

 One day there was a jellyfish explosion.
 I’ve never seen jellyfish on this river on any other day, but this day there were thousands of them!